How to Expand a Client’s Window of Tolerance

 Mapping a Client’s Window of Tolerance

-But before getting in-depth with the trauma work, it’s important to understand a client’s current window of tolerance so we can predict the outcome to our interventions and adjust them to the client’s integrative capacity.
+But before getting in-depth with the trauma work, it’s important to map a client’s current window of tolerance so we can better predict the outcome to our interventions and adjust them to the client’s integrative capacity.

 Now, the DSM doesn’t provide us with a standard way of assessing how wide a client’s window of tolerance actually is, but according to Ron Siegel, PsyD, there are a few distinct clues we can watch out for.